 No other state is more associated today with Irish immigration than Massachusetts.
 No other state in the 1850s felt the impact of Irish immigration more strongly than Massachusetts.
-Percentage wise, more Irish immigrants settled in Massachusetts than New York and politically the response to the influx of Irish was no where as strong.
+Percentage wise, more Irish immigrants settled in Massachusetts than New York and politically the response to the influx of Irish in New York was no where as strong as in Massuchusetts.
 In 1854 Know-Nothings and their anti-immigrant and anti-Catholic platform won the governorship along with both houses of the Massachusetts legislature.

 By 1860 most Bostonians had been born in Massachusetts, but most foreign born residents were Irish.
 Information from the census of 1860 provides a very basic look at the demographics of the city's population.
 We have information about age, place of birth, literacy, and occupation that will allow you to make general observations about the impact of the Irish immigration on Boston's character and the role of the Irish.
 Explore the sample in the spreadsheet below.
 The 1,650 entries were extracted from the US census for 1860 and represent a 1% random sample of the individuals residing in Boston that year:

 Females among the Irish immigrants commonly took jobs as domestic servants - maids, cooks, etc - as they had in Ireland.
 You may have noticed in the census spreadsheet that there was no occupation listed for most females.
 This information did not begin to be recorded until 1870.
 We know from documents like these letters from Mary McBride and William Dever that many Irish women worked as domestics and that, as the census suggests, most Irishmen were common laborers.

 McBride and her sister did not stay in Boston.
 What